Mescalero66/saabpi/hw_drivers/df_digitdisp/README.md

 <https://github.com/CarlWilliamsBristol/pxt-tm1650display>

-**shout out to the above CarlWilliamsBristol! it would have been absolutely impossible to get this to work without their very detailed explanation**
+**shout out to the above CarlWilliamsBristol!** it would have been absolutely impossible to get this to work without their very detailed explanation.

 ## read this stuff maybe
 <https://www.dfrobot.com/forum/topic/319680>